att14/trib.one/tribone/templates/markdown/resume-pdf.md

 January 2018 — December 2018

 * Day-to-day operator of the Engineering team, head of technical support, and lead application developer.
 * Built the first version of our warehouse management system, order management system and transportation management system.
-Deployed and operated in four warehouses across the country, shipping hundres of thousands of packages per month.
+Deployed and operated in four warehouses across the country, shipping hundreds of thousands of packages per month.
-* Scaled shipping API to support tens of millions of labels generated and hundredes of millions of inbound and outbound requests per month.
+* Scaled shipping API to support tens of millions of labels generated and hundreds of millions of inbound and outbound requests per month.
 * Hired and managed, directly or indirectly, several dozen engineers.

 ### Software Engineer
 February 2014 — Jan 2018

-* Application developer focused on infrastructure related projects, e.g. service oriented architecture, message queues, testing and software design.
+* Application developer focused on infrastructure related projects, e.g. service-oriented architecture, message queues, testing and software design.
 * Introduced and scaled `beanstalkd` message queue that was responsible for processing hundreds of millions of jobs per month.
 Contributed to open-source projects related to `beanstalkd`.
 * Deployed EasyPost's first microservice which grew to over 200.
 * Contributed heavily to system monitoring through structured logging and statistics collection.
 Our ELK stack processed hundreds of millions of requests per day, and we collected thousands of distinct time series metrics.